J. D. "Jay" Miller: Biography

 Around this time he also began to record swamp blues artists, such as Lightnin' Slim, Lazy Lester, Lonesome Sundown and Slim Harpo.
 Miller produced Harpo's "I'm a King Bee" and "Rainin' in My Heart", significant swamp blues recordings later covered, respectively, by the Rolling Stones and by Neil Young.
 From 1962 to 1965, Miller also recorded sides by Silas Hogan, until Miller argued with the new owners of Excello Records and his input to that label dried up.

 Miller's recording studio attracted a handful of mainstream recording artists, including Paul Simon, who used the studio to record "That Was Your Mother", a track from his acclaimed album Graceland, and John Fogerty, who traveled to Crowley to record a cover of "My Toot Toot", by the zydeco musician Rockin' Sidney.

 Miller's songwriting credits include "It Wasn't God Who Made Honky Tonk Angels".

 Although he claimed to be a segregationist, Miller nonetheless used interracial studio bands during the Jim Crow era, when black and white musicians in the South were not permitted to mingle onstage or elsewhere in public.
-He professed to enjoy African-American blues music more than any other musical genre, and he wrote blues songs under the pseudonym "Jay West" (a name he used to disguise his race).
+He professed to enjoy African-American blues music more than any other musical genre, and he wrote blues songs under the pseudonym "Jerry West" (a name he used to disguise his race).
 Yet in the 1960s he also produced and released several racist recordings on his own Reb Rebel label, most notably those of Johnny Rebel (the pseudonym of a local Cajun/country musician, Clifford "Pee Wee" Trahan).

 Miller died in Crowley, on March 23, 1996, after complications following quadruple bypass surgery.
 The Jay D. Miller Award, granted by the Louisiana Blues Hall of Fame, is named for him.

-Recorded songs
+Select recorded songs

-Songs by Miller, covered by other artists:
+Songs written by Miller, covered by other artists: